Immix

 </Alarm>

-When an intrusion event other than those mentioned above is generated, it will be sent to Immix in the following format using Immix's 'LogicalEvent' event.
+When an intrusion event other than those mentioned earlier is generated, it will be sent to Immix in the following format using Immix's 'LogicalEvent' event.

 We do not set the Input1 parameter.